mOSCAR: A Large-scale Multilingual and Multimodal Document-level Corpus: Multimodal Open Super-large Crawled Aggregated coRpus (mOSCAR)

 \subsubsection{Text content}

 \paragraph{Diversity} By contruction, mOSCAR is diverse in terms of number of languages, so we focus on the diversity of mOSCAR's English documents and compare against mmc4 \citep{mmc4}, OBELICS \citep{laurenccon2023OBELICS} and the English subset of WIT \citep{srinivasan2021wit}.
 We compute the Vendi score \citep{friedman2023the} on a set of SimCSE embeddings \citep{gao-etal-2021-simcse} with a RoBERTa encoder \citep{liu2019roberta} to evaluate the content diversity.
 Since embedding-based diversity metrics target content diversity well but are less relevant for lexical diversity \citep{tevet-berant-2021-evaluating}, we measure lexical diversity via the distinct $n$-gram ratio \citep{li-etal-2016-diversity}.
+An analysis of the topics \citep{grootendorst2022bertopic} found in multiple languages of mOSCAR where we show diverse topics across languages can be found in Appendix~\ref{sec:topic-modeling}.

 \paragraph{Comparison with other datasets}

 For content diversity, we randomly sample 30M documents for mOSCAR, mmc4 and OBELICS and 3M documents for WIT and represent the documents by their SimCSE embedding.
 We compute the Vendi Score with cosine similarity on a randomly sampled subset of 65,536 documents.
 Table~\ref{tab:datasets-text-diversity} shows that mOSCAR English content is more diverse than mmc4 and OBELICS but less diverse than WIT.
 For lexical diversity, we randomly sample 3M documents for mOSCAR, mmc4, OBELICS and WIT and compute the distinct $n$-gram ratio on a subset of 8,192 documents for $n$ from 1 to 4.
 Table~\ref{tab:datasets-text-diversity} shows that mOSCAR is slightly less lexically diverse than OBELICS and mmc4, while WIT is by far the most diverse.